michalploneczka/resource-lock-bundle/README.md

 ## Usage

-Use Lock manager to get, set or check locks
+Use Lock manager to get, set or check locks:

 ``` php
 $container->get('abc.resource_lock.lock_manager');
 ```

-To access custom manager you need to use its name as following
+To retrieve the custom manager from the service container you have to specify it by its name:

 ``` php
 $container->get('abc.resource_lock.lock_manager_my_manager');